By Mary E. B.. Perry

 Following the tours, members of the community met to discuss their impressions of the day’s events.
 Facilitated by Superintendent Scott Bailey who began by pointing out that tomorrow is here and that we “teach kids the way they want to learn not the way we want to teach.”
 Quinton Egson, CEO of Boys & Girls Club of Coachella Valley commented that this was “knowledge in disguise.”
 Cal State San Bernardino Assistant Dean Michael Salvador commented, “I wasn’t prepared for this level of community involvement.
 I am so very impressed with the teachers and level of their continued learning.”

 Additional TRECs are planned throughout the year including a visit to the Riverside County Fair to learn about animal science from Indio High School students; the Bermuda Dunes airport with Shadow Hill High School students combined with a stop at the automotive facility at Amistad High School as guests learn more about DSUSD engineering programs; the viewing of a performance at McCallum Theatre with elementary school students; culminating in participating at the annual Rotary-sponsored Middle School Math Day at John Glenn Middle School.
 For more information or to participate in a TREC, email Mary.Perry@DesertSands.US

-Mary E. B. Perry is the Public Information Officer for Desert Sands Unified School District.
+Mary E. B. Perry is the Public Information Officer at Desert Sands Unified School District.